 - The surge arrester (SPD) protects against induced overvoltages (internal protection).

-These two systems are complementary , but not interchangeable .
+Furthermore, these two systems are complementary, but not interchangeable.

 In this article, we explain their differences, their place in the IEC 62305:2024 standard, and how to combine them effectively.